ARM-software/ethos-n-driver-stack/SUPPORTED.md

 - If Arm NN is used, the multiplication of a variable with a scalar constant is supported when the quantized values in the output are the same as the input.
 The Arm NN backend replaces this multiplication with a reinterpret quantization operation.

+## Pad
+- Only zero padding in the H and W dimension is supported.
+- Padding of up to 7 each side of the tensor in those dimensions is supported.
+    - Padding amounts can differ per side, e.g. pad of 1 before the tensor in the H dimension and a pad of 3 after the tensor in the H dimension.
+- Quantization for input and output tensors must be identical.

 ## Reinterpret quantization
 - No specific restrictions.